melkadze/class-planner/README.md

 PORT=<the port you wish to open your server on; 3000 is recommended>
 ```
 ### NPM Scripts
-`setup`: Installs the project's dependencies.
+`build`: Installs the project's dependencies and builds the necessary js files.

-`dev`: Launches a live development server on the port specified in the `.env` file.
+`devB`: Launches a live backend development server on the port specified in the `.env` file.

+`devF`: Launches a live frontend development environment and rebuilds `main.js` after modifications to core js files.

 `start`: Runs the application, intended for production use online.